obiwanconobi/PITS/README.md

 # PITS IT Management System

 Created by me, for me.
-But will eventually open source.
+But will eventually expand to be more useful.

 The device management side is working as needed for me at the minute, I can see up to date information about devices such as CPU Load, Disk Information, RAM Usage and installed applications (Windows Only).